 Throughout the day many people will partake in another St. Patrick’s Day “tradition”.
 Drinking copious amounts of green beer.
 The irony here is that this “tradition” didn’t come from Ireland, but rather was started in New York City in the early 1900’s.

 Perhaps the saddest piece of this whole day as it is celebrated in our culture is that in no way does any of it actually tie back to or tell the inspiring story of the man who is celebrated on this day.
-Rather than celebrating the life and legacy of a true man of God, we have commercialized this day in our society and have shifted the focus to pursuits that tend to be more negative in nature instead.
+Rather than celebrating the life and legacy of a true man of God, we have commercialized this day in our society and have shifted the focus to other pursuits instead.
 Bad Irish jokes and drunkenness have become the order of the day.